What Goes in my Bins?

 Why can't I recycle food waste?

-In January 2016, Lancashire County Council as the Waste Disposal Authority announced their intention to close their processing facility that composts mixed food and garden waste.
-We are obliged to comply with their requirements, this means that we will no longer be able to collect food waste within your green wheeled bins.
+In January 2016, Lancashire County Council closed their processing facility that composts mixed food and garden waste.
+We collect the waste that Lancashire County Council processes, this means that we are not able to collect food waste within your green wheeled bins.